sarabakhit/ict302-2/content/posts/bakhit2-page.md

 This app will lower the amount of time spent looking for a parking space

 foster and create a community that will share their information together.

+Join the Group Me with the Link!: https://groupme.com/join_group/111956276/xxYbxUrG